 You can also enlist someone else to help you decide.

 Your piercer might have some insights into which side would look better.
 They’ve probably done countless nose piercings and might have developed good instincts for the aesthetics of a nose ring.

 Alternatively, you can also ask a trusted and honest friend to give you their opinion.
-They probably see your face more often than you do and might have a really good idea of what piercing would complement it best.
+They probably see your face more often than you do and might have a really good idea of what piercing would compliment it best.

 If you really can’t make up your mind, you can always get a piercing that allows you to avoid making the decision altogether.

 Piercing Both Sides